timescale/docs/promscale/installation/rhel-centos.md

-# Install Promscale on Redhat or CentOS
+# Install Promscale on Red Hat or CentOS
 You can install Promscale on Redhat or CentOS system where you have an already installed and working Prometheus or OpenTelemetry environment.